 You’ll want to find where to live first.
 If you decide to start off renting, it’s smart to see what rentals are available at prices that fit your budget before you choose your neighborhood.
 If you’re looking to purchase a home in Baltimore, check on the market trends in all the areas you’re interested in, making sure you’ll grow your equity by finding a place where the market is trending up.

 Perhaps you’re getting a good deal on a house but find the plumbing needs upgrading.
 Contact one or two insured and licensed local plumbers for estimates and see if the cost of the upgrade will still give you a good return on your investment.

 Now maybe you want to take that love of boating and open your own mobile boat repair business.
-According to these Los Angeles property managers, you can operate that business from your home since you will be going to your customer rather than them visiting you, but you’ll still want to be close to your clients, which means being close to the water.
+According to this Denver property management company, you can operate that business from your home since you will be going to your customer rather than them visiting you, but you’ll still want to be close to your clients, which means being close to the water.
 Since those rentals tend to be higher than those more inland, make a detailed business plan to weigh the costs and benefits.
 You can lower your personal asset risk by making that business a Maryland LLC rather than a sole proprietorship and can also reduce your tax burden that way.

 Though Baltimore is only an example here, the same rules apply no matter where you want to relocate.
 The cost of living for the lifestyle you envision, Priority One are saying that being realistic about the pros and cons that each city has to offer, and deciding if your business can thrive there are all important considerations.
 But so is following your heart.
 Like another talented songwriter, Jimmy Buffett said, changes in latitude, changes in attitude, and that could mean a much happier you in your new city.